Joplin tornado: EF5 intensity in Joplin

 A destroyed area in the tornado's damage path on May 23.

+The tornado reached EF4 intensity just before crossing S. Schifferdecker Ave.
 The now massive and wedge-shaped tornado then crossed S. Schifferdecker Ave. at 5:38 p.m.
-CDT (22:38 UTC), producing its first area of EF4 damage only four minutes after touching down, as several small but well-built commercial buildings were flattened.
+CDT (22:38 UTC), producing its first area of EF4 damage just four minutes after touching down, as several small but well-built commercial buildings were flattened.
 One person was killed after they were ejected from their car as the tornado crossed the road.
 Further strengthening resulted in the tornado reaching EF5 intensity shortly afterwards.
 Consistent EF4 to EF5 damage was noted east of S. Schifferdecker Ave. and continued through most of southern Joplin.
-Numerous homes, businesses, and medical buildings were flattened in this area, with concrete walls collapsed and crushed into the foundations.
+Numerous homes, businesses, and medical buildings were flattened in this area, with concrete walls crushed into the foundations.
 A large steel-reinforced step and floor structure leading to a completely destroyed medical building was "deflected upward several inches and cracked".
 Steel trusses from some of the buildings were "rolled up like paper", and deformation or twisting of the main support beams was noted.
 Multiple vehicles were thrown and mangled or wrapped around trees nearby.
-Several 300-pound concrete parking stops anchored with rebar were torn from a parking lot in this area and thrown up to 60 yd away.
+Several 300 lb concrete parking stops anchored with rebar were torn from a parking lot in this area and thrown up to 60 yd away.
 Iowa State University wind engineer Partha Sarkar calculated the force needed to remove the parking stops from the lot and found that winds exceeding 200 mph would have been required.

-St. John's Regional Medical Center sustained EF5 damage and had to be torn down due to deformation of its foundation and underpinning system.
+St. John's Regional Medical Center sustained EF3-EF4 damage and had to be torn down due to being rendered completely non functional.

-Damage became remarkably widespread and catastrophic at and around the nearby St. John's Regional Medical Center, which lost nearly every window on three sides, interior walls, ceilings, and part of its roof; its life flight helicopter was also blown away and destroyed.
-Loss of backup power caused five fatalities, and the nine-story building was so damaged that it was deemed structurally compromised, and later torn down.
+Damage became widespread and catastrophic at and around the nearby St. John's Regional Medical Center, which lost nearly every window on three sides, interior walls, ceilings, and part of its roof; its life flight helicopter was also blown away and destroyed.
+Loss of backup power caused five fatalities, and the building was damaged so severely that it was rendered completely non-functional and was later torn down.
 According to the NWS office in Springfield, Missouri, such extreme structural damage to such a large and well-built structure likely indicated winds at or exceeding 200 mph.
 Vehicles in the hospital parking lot were thrown into the air and mangled beyond recognition, including a semi-truck that was tossed 125 yd and wrapped completely around a debarked tree.
 Small pieces of debris from the hospital, including X-rays, medical reports, and dental records, were found in Greene and Polk counties many miles to the east.
 Wind-rowing of debris was noted in this area, and more concrete parking stops were removed from the St. John's parking lot.
 Virtually every house near McClelland Boulevard and 26th Street was flattened; some were swept completely away, and trees sustained severe debarking.